-Finally, you’ll need a broker authority license which you’ll have to obtain from the FMCSA, before you actually go into business.
+Finally, you’ll need a broker authority license which you’ll have to obtain from the FMCSA before you actually go into business.
 This certifies that you are qualified as a broker, and are legally authorized to move cargo from place to place in your area of interest.
 This FMCSA license will cost you $300 – then you’re ready to go to work.
-Freight broker license cost are relatively low compared to other industries.
+Freight broker license cost is relatively low compared to other industries.

 11 STEPS Required for Becoming a Freight Broker

 1- Acquire the necessary knowledge – Extensive knowledge and training is required in order to become a good freight broker, but if you’re a determined person, you’ll get through it just fine.
 Before getting into the actual broker body of knowledge, you should sharpen your math skills, and make sure that your communication skills and people skills are up to snuff as well.